-In honor of Men’s Health Month this June, Fertility Centers of Illinois is debunking 11 common male infertility myths for men nationwide.
+In honor of Men’s Health Month, Fertility Centers of Illinois is debunking 11 common nationwide male infertility myths.

 “Many men don’t think about their fertility, and avoid learning more due to a fear of the unknown,” explains Dr. Christopher S. Sipe of Fertility Centers of Illinois.
 “Learning about basic male infertility helps take the fear and confusion out of conception.”